ahmedfgad/GeneticAlgorithmPython/docs/md/utils.md

 It has the following helper methods:

 1. `wheel_cumulative_probs()`: A helper function to calculate the wheel probabilities for these 2 methods: 1) `roulette_wheel_selection()` 2) `rank_selection()`

+## Parent Selection Methods

+The `ParentSelection` class in the `pygad.utils.parent_selection` module has several methods for selecting the parents that will mate to produce the offspring.
+All of such methods accept the same parameters which are:

+* `fitness`: The fitness values of the solutions in the current population.
+* `num_parents`: The number of parents to be selected.

+All of such methods return an array of the selected parents.

+The next subsections list the supported methods for parent selection.

+### `steady_state_selection()`

+Selects the parents using the steady-state selection technique.

+### `rank_selection()`

+Selects the parents using the rank selection technique.

+### `random_selection()`

+Selects the parents randomly.

+### `tournament_selection()`

+Selects the parents using the tournament selection technique.

+### `roulette_wheel_selection()`

+Selects the parents using the roulette wheel selection technique.

+### `stochastic_universal_selection()`

+Selects the parents using the stochastic universal selection technique.

+### `nsga2_selection()`

+Selects the parents for the NSGA-II algorithm to solve multi-objective optimization problems.
+It selects the parents by ranking them based on non-dominated sorting and crowding distance.

+### `tournament_selection_nsga2()`

+Selects the parents for the NSGA-II algorithm to solve multi-objective optimization problems.
+It selects the parents using the tournament selection technique applied based on non-dominated sorting and crowding distance.

 # `pygad.utils.nsga2` Submodule